alces-software/anvil/README.md

 ## Running the Server

-You are now ready to start the `anvile` rails server with the command bellow.
+You are now ready to start the `anvil` rails server with the command bellow.
 This will likely launch in development mode if no further configurations are made.
 This means the `public` directory should be statically served without any futher configurations.

-However there is no reason why the packages need to be hosted on this machine, the packages can be hosted anywhere as long as the `ANVIL_BASE_URL` is pointing to its location.
+However there is no reason why the packages need to be hosted on this machine, the packages can be hosted anywhere as long as the `ANVIL_BASE_URL` was set correctly when the import occurred.
+NOTE: Changes to the base url after the fact will be ignored

 ```
 rails server -p 80